Pimpowashere/Pimpowashere/README.md

 Hi!!

-im a trans masc
+im a trans dude

 he/they/it

 int: Pico's school, Batim, Sth, Baldi's basics, scratchin melodii, undertale/deltarune and other stuff i forgor to put

-dni.: basic dni stuff, new sm fans, candybats(it makes me very uncomfy), and fnf
+dni.: basic dni stuff, new sm fans, candybats, and fnf

 thin ice: eddsworld, sm fandom, and anime fans